Saving & Spending

 Mark your calendars: If you want to jet off to somewhere new, book your flight two months in advance.
 Why?
 Unless you're traveling during peak times, airlines usually don't lower the last of their flights until 60 days before takeoff.

-When booking a trip to Europe for a friend's birthday, Trae Bodge said she tracked fares so she could strike when the prices were lowest.
+When booking a trip to Europe for a friend's birthday, Trae Bodge, a shopping expert and brand strategist, said she tracked fares so she could strike when the prices were lowest.

 Luckily, there are plenty of apps and websites that will track your intended route and alert you when prices drop.